 Albania had participated in the MAP since its inception in 1999 and Croatia joined in 2002.
 In July 2008, they both signed Accession Protocols and became official members of the Alliance on 1 April 2009.

 Shortly after regaining its independence in June 2006, Montenegro joined the Partnership for Peace in December of the same year and the Membership Action Plan three years later.
-It actively supported the NATO-led operation in Afghanistan from 2010 and, provided support to the follow-on mission.
-Developing the interoperability of its forces and pursuing defence and security sector reforms were an important part of the country’s cooperation with NATO before it became a member country.
-It worked with NATO in areas such as the development of emergency response capabilities and the destruction of surplus munitions – an area in which a project is still ongoing.
+It actively supported the NATO-led operation in Afghanistan from 2010 and provided support to the follow-on mission.
+Developing the interoperability of its forces and pursuing defence and security sector reforms were an important part of the country's cooperation with NATO before it became a member country.
+It also worked with NATO in areas such as the development of emergency response capabilities and the destruction of surplus munitions.

 The Accession Protocol was signed in May 2016 and Montenegro became a member of the Alliance on 5 June 2017.